 Dear Friends of East Side Union High School District,

-Specifically, we set a goal to build capacity to attain where:
+Specifically, we set a goal to build capacity to attain equitable ESUHSD communities where:

 - ALL students are welcomed as they are

-In the short term, we will address how to best communicate student progress and grades and increase communication and monitoring of student progress through increased counseling.
-We will also work to build equitable communities and respond to the State’s informed decision to include ethnic studies into high school programs.
+During these uncertain times, we will continue our work to build equitable communities and respond to the State’s informed decision to include ethnic studies as a graduation requirement.
 These opportunities will allow us to reflect on graduation requirements, the nature and focus of our academic programs, and the opportunity to revamp our curriculum and build equitable communities where students are welcomed, known, and supported.
-If done successfully, we will be able to analyze our graduation requirements and make a decision that will both build equitable communities and address our fiscal realities simultaneously.
+If done successfully and in a collaborative way, we will continue to knock down the wall of oppression, brick by brick.

-It will be an exciting new year!
 We, as an organization, are working hard to transform how we educate our children and serve our community.
-Thank you in advance for your continued support and hard work for our East Side Union High School District community.
+Thank you, in advance, for your continued support and hard work for our East Side Union High School District community.
 Thank you for the experience to lead our amazing community!

 Chris D. Funk